ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 | _WDI.nc_   | Water Dependency Index	                 | month | region | fraction  | local water demand that cannot be met by local water / total water demand|
 | _WSI.nc_  |  Water Security Index      | month | region |	fraction  |Upstream Inflow Actually Used / Upstream Inflow Available     |
 | _WTI.nc_  | Water Sustainability Index| month | region | fraction  | 1-SurfaceWaterDeficit / TotalWaterDemand     |

+#### Important note about OS LISFLOOD v5: domestic, industrial; livestock consumptive use
+A patch solution has been implemented in LISFLOOD v5 to avoid spurious results.
+A explained in this page, OS LISFLOOD can abstract water from surface water bodies (lakes, reservoirs, river channels) and groundwater.
+While water abstraction from surface water  bodies stops whethe avialble water volume is lower than a pre-defined threshold, in the current LISFLOOD version, no limits are set for groundwater abstraction, meaning that LZ relative levels can become increasingly negative (which means that groundwater resources have no limits).
+In some circumstances (e.g. areas were water abstraction is frequently limited by groundwater availability), return flow generated a spurious increase of water volume in the channels.
+To avoid the issue of spurious return flow, in LISFLOOD v5, water abstraction for domestic use is imposed equivalent to water consumptio (the model extracts from groundwater only the water volume actually consumed, to avoid the risk of spurious or highly overestimated return values).
+Clearly, the assumption of infinite groundwater resources also implies possible understimation of water scarcity conditions.
+While these limitations could be solved in future model releases, it is of paramount importance for OS LISFLOOD users to be aware of this limitations in the interpreation of model results in relation to water use and water scarcity conditions.
+Fnally, it is noted that the energy sector is not included in the list above because energy sector water supply is only provided by surface water resources (no return flow from groundwater to surface water).

 [🔝](#top)